 “Big” Al Sears – Rock & Roll Progenitor

 Albert Omega Sears, better known as “Big” Al Sears, was born February 21, 1910 in McDonough County‘s Macomb, IL in the heart of Forgottonia.
 Noted Jazz historian and scholar Phil Schaap claims “Al Sears undoubtedly made the largest anonymous contribution to 20th Century America that can be clearly referenced.”
-Sears played saxophone and played it well, leading to his first major gig in 1928 when he was tapped to replace Johnny Hodges in Chick Webb‘s ensemble.
+Sears played saxophone and played it well, Sears played as a teenager saxophone with Fats Waller.
+In 1928 Sears replaced the tenor saxophonist Johnny Hodges in the orchestra of Chick Webb, in the Savoy Ballroom in Harlem.
 He played with a number of other noted Big Bands through the 1930’s hooking up with Lionel Hampton‘s group in 1943, before becoming a soloing member of Duke Ellington‘s Orchestra in 1944.

 It was while playing tenor sax in the Duke Ellington Orchestra that Big Al met and nurtured a young student named Alan Freed.
 Later, in 1951, Big Al Sears brought a copy of his composition “Castle Rock” recorded by Al as a member of the Johnny Hodges Orchestra to this same Alan Freed who was just starting his Disc Jockey career in Cleveland.
 The record not only became a smash hit, it is significant in the fact that it, as Schapp declares, was “when the Jumpin’ Blues became known as Rock ‘n’ Roll.”

-It is not an overstatement to say that “Big” Al Sears was a true musical star and a popular music innovator and pioneer, both in the Duke Ellington Orchestra during Jazz’s prime, through The Swing Era and R&B to being a leading progenitor in the birth of Rock & Roll.
+It is not an overstatement to say that “Big” Al Sears was a true musical star and a popular music innovator and pioneer, both in the Duke Ellington Orchestra during Jazz’s prime, through The Swing Era to R&B and Soul and one of the leading progenitors in the birth of Rock & Roll.